-Intensive C Customized Care Coordination Persistent mood disturbance, with or without psychosis that indicates a risk of harm to self or others, or Some patterns of substance use resulting in risky or harmful behavior patterns with limited restriction capacity.
-Discharge Criteria Youth has demonstrated a decrease in admission criteria behaviors over the past ninety (90) days.
-This decrease is clearly and sufficiently documented in case plans and/or medical records; and An adequate transition plan has been established; and One or more of the following: a.
+Intensive Cu stomized Care Coordination Disorientation or memory impairment due to mental health condition that endangers the welfare of self or others, or Notable impairment in social, interpersonal, occupational, educational functioning that leads to dangerous functioning, or Inability to maintain adequate nutrition or self-care with no support due to psychiatric condition, or Cide off attailed annual with from psychotronic modification, or locally of the billigation, or necessarily and display and d Side effects of atypical complexity from psychotropic medication or lack of stabilization on psychotropic medication, or Parailteet most disturbance with as without psychosic that indicates a risk of barm to self as others.
+Persistent mood disturbance, with or without psychosis that indicates a risk of harm to self or others, or Some patterns of substance use resulting in risky or harmful behavior patterns with limited restriction capacity.
+1. Youth has demonstrated a decrease in admission criteria behaviors over the past ninety (90) days.
+This decrease is clearly and sufficiently documented in case plans and/or medical records; and Discharge Criteria 3.
+One or more of the following: a.
 Goals of Individualized Action Plan (IRP) have been substantially met and individual no longer meets continuing stay criteria; or b.
 Individual's family requests discharge and the individual is not imminently in danger of harm to self or others; or c.
 Transfer to another service is warranted by change in the individual's condition.
-Service Exclusions Intensive Customized Care Coordination providers cannot bill the following services while providing Intensive Customized Care Coordination to an individual: Behavioral Health Assessment Service Plan Development Community Support Individual While "care coordination" is often considered a managed care product, this service does not function in that manner.
+1. Intensive Customized Care Coordination providers cannot bill the following services while providing Intensive Customized Care Coordination to an individual: Behavioral Health Assessment Service Plan Development Service • Community Support Individual Exclusions 2.
+While "care coordination" is often considered a managed care product, this service does not function in that manner.
 This is a direct service benefit to individual and families, provided side-by-side with them in their own homes/communities.
 The service includes (among other elements) provision of direct coaching, support, and training specific to developing the individual/family skills to self-manage services coordination and, as such, is not solely appropriate as a tool for utilization management.
-Clinical Exclusions Individuals with the following conditions are excluded from admission because the severity of cognitive impairment precludes provision of services in this level of care: Severe and Profound Intellectual/developmental disabilities.
-The following diagnoses are not considered to be a sole diagnosis for this service: Rule-Out (R/O) diagnoses Personality Disorders Individuals with the following conditions are excluded from admission unless there is clearly documented evidence that an additional psychiatric diagnosis is the foremost consideration for psychiatric intervention: Conduct Disorder Organic mental disorder Traumatic brain injury Individuals with the following conditions are excluded from admission unless there is clearly documented evidence that a psychiatric diagnosis is the foremost consideration for this psychiatric intervention: Mild Intellectual/Developmental Disabilities Moderate Intellectual/Developmental Disabilities Autistic Disorder Required Components Access to parent peer support shall be offered.
+1. Individuals with the following conditions are excluded from admission because the severity of cognitive impairment precludes provision of services in this level of care: Severe and Profound Intellectual/Developmental Disabilities.
+2. The following diagnoses are not considered to be a sole diagnosis for this service: 2.
+The following diagnoses are not considered to be a sole diagnosis for this service: Rule-Out (R/O) diagnoses Personality Disorders 3.
+Individuals with the following conditions are excluded from admission unless there is clearly documented evidence that an additional psychiatric diagnosis is the Oliminal foremost consideration for psychiatric intervention: Clinical Exclusions Conduct Disorder LAGIUSIONS Organic Mental Disorder Traumatic Brain Injury 4.
+Individuals with the following conditions are excluded from admission unless there is clearly documented evidence that a psychiatric diagnosis is the foremost consideration for this psychiatric intervention: Mild Intellectual/Developmental Disabilities Moderate Intellectual/Developmental Disabilities Autistic Disorder Assess to person poor support shall be affered.
+This assess is a required complement to this complete.
+Poor Support is a concepts and distinct hillable.
+Required 1.
+Access to parent peer support shall be offered.
 This access is a required complement to this service.
-Parent Peer Support is a separate and distinct billable service.
-The family must be contacted within 48 hours of the initial referral.
-The family must be met face-to-face by care coordinator and/or family peer support staff within 72 hours of the initial referral to begin the engagement and assessment processes.
-An initial CFTM must be held within 14 days from the initial enrollment for all individual.
+Parent Peer Support is a separate and distinct billable Components service.
+2. The family must be contacted within 48 hours of the initial referral.
+2. The family must be contacted within 40 hours of the initial relenal.